DavidWells/analytics/packages/analytics-plugin-gosquared/README.md

 <!-- AUTO-GENERATED-CONTENT:END (PLUGIN_DOCS) -->

-## Grabbing your projectToken
+## Finding your GoSquared projectToken

-Inside of the gosquared admin panel you can find your tracking ID in the URL of the dashboard.
+Inside of the GoSquared admin panel you can find your tracking ID in the URL of the dashboard.

 ![image](https://user-images.githubusercontent.com/532272/70370383-9a7abb00-187b-11ea-8fc7-97584d5ba8c2.png)